 At age 28, I went back to school.

-Actually, it’s more accurate to say that I go to school.
-Although I had tried college immediately after high school, I failed out after 3 semesters.
+Although I had tried college immediately after high school, I failed after three semesters.
 None of my old grades were good enough to use for credit, so I started over from scratch.

 My first semester began in January 2014.
 In May 2018, I graduated with a bachelor’s degree in Physics.
 I was 33 years old.

-I won’t lie to you and say that it was a walk in the park.
-It was obviously doable, but it was remarkably difficult.
+I won’t lie to you and say it was a park walk.
+It was difficult but doable.

-There were times where I wasn’t sure how I was going to pay the rent.
-I even once had to borrow money from a friend.
-However, the personal professional growth I experienced during that 4 year period is worth 10 times the cost of a typical college degree.
+Sometimes, I wasn’t sure how I would pay the rent.
+I even once had to borrow a significant sum from a friend.
+However, the personal and professional growth I experienced during those four years is worth ten times the cost of a typical college degree.

-Why do you, personally, want to sacrifice 4 years to college?
+Why do you, personally, want to sacrifice four years to college?

 Seriously.
 Why do you want to go back to school?